rushi-the-neural-arch/Awesome-PyTorch/README.md

 If you want to CONTRIBUTE to this repo, feel free to open a pull request :)!
 Free education for everyone!

 It's a lot messy and vague right now, hopefully will clean this and re-organise it pro

+- To use Tensorboard in Google Colab
+    - %load_ext tensorboard
+    - %tensorboard --logdir /content/logs/         (directory path)